 We have previously described the important link between research and IP generation.
 Long-term competitiveness requires cultivating a critical mass of world-class researchers.
 There is no reason that Canada should not have the best STEM programs in the world.
 Just as Stanford University is an important component of Silicon Valley's innovation ecosystem, the University of Waterloo is a key part of the innovation hub around Kitchener-Waterloo.
 Academic excellence creates a virtuous cycle of attracting capital and talent.
+Once innovation ecosystems have attained a critical mass, they are resilient and can grow exponentially.

-Once innovation ecosystems have Canada's immigration system provides it a huge comparative advantage in building a critical mass of talented people to strengthen its innovation ecosystem.
+Canada's immigration system provides it a huge comparative advantage in building a critical mass of talented people to strengthen its innovation ecosystem.